python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discordpy_help_command.md

 bot.help_command = MyHelpCommand()
 ```
 ---
-You can handle when a user does not pass a command name when invoking the help command and make a fancy and customized embed; here a page that describes the bot and shows a list of commands is generally used, however if a command is passed in, you can display detailed information of the command.
-Below are references from the documentation below that can be utilised:
+You can handle when a user does not pass a command name when invoking the help command and make a fancy and customized embed; here a page that describes the bot and

+shows a list of commands is generally used.
+However if a command is passed in, you can display detailed information of the command.
+Below are references from the

+documentation below that can be utilised:

 * [Get the command object](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Bot.get_command)